mworion/MountWizzard4/docs/source/install_python.rst

 installation process.
 If you have to install python3.7 this has to be done only once for as many MW4 installations you might want.

+There is a video on youtube with the install process python: https://youtu.be/xJxpx_SmrVc.

 Windows
 -------
 Depending on your Windows version please download the installer for 3.7 from: